 A few years ago Jami bought me a notebook with Bad IDEAS inscribed on the cover.
 The notebook goes almost everywhere with me.
 It has become a stage for expressing thoughts bouncing around in my head.
 I cherish it.

 After a nice New Years with our family, I opened up the book and started reading through it.
 Our house is stacked with hundreds of notebooks but this one is special.
 Despite early signs (and confidence) that I might be an artist, the notebooks rarely have drawings of memories or moments.
-They are filled front to back in schematics, prose, and frameworks.
 Not long ago I found a notebook from junior high drawing out formula’s for figuring out the surface area of circles.

 The notebooks make for a hell of a catalog.
 Even Dwolla started as a sketch on my dining room table.
 The date on the photo I found was 7/9/2008 and it’s ridiculously rudimentary like many ideas are at the beginning.